johannesnordal/simulator/README.md

-# spool
+# Spool

-`spool` is a discrete-event simulation library written in Java, intended to simulate server systems or server pools.
+Spool is a discrete-event simulation library written in Java, intended to simulate server systems or server pools.

 # Build